It’s midterm week, Terriers. You know what that means. Pack your snuggie...

 - In compliance with Title IX of the U.S. Higher Education Amendments of 1972, “There shall be no restrictions on membership based on race, religion, nationality, gender, handicap, political conviction, or sexual orientation.”

-- Student organizations must have a current constitution (no more than five years old) on file with us.
+- Student organizations must have a current constitution (no more than five years old) on file with SAO.
+These forms should be uploaded to the group’s OrgSync portal.
 Constitutions must conform to city, state, and federal laws, as well as Boston University policies.

 - Any student organization affiliated with a national or regional organization must declare that affiliation and submit copies of the larger (parent) organization’s constitution for review.
 In cases of conflicting policies between parent organizations and Boston University, University policies shall prevail.